emile22/dmy/dmy1.md

-# YANG Highlighting Demo
+# YANG md

-Below is a YANG example highlighted by GitHub:
+Below is a YANG example

 ```yang